SafeDPO: A Simple Approach to Direct Preference Optimization with Enhanced Safety: Supplementary Experiments

-Using the same dataset and model-based evaluation as in our paper, we tested SafeDPO on various reference models, using the same hyperparameters as in the Experiments section of our paper.
-Across all results, we observe that SafeDPO consistently achieves strong safety performance while also enhancing helpfulness. \begin{itemize} \item \textbf{SafeDPO (1.5B, 3B)}: SafeDPO applied to a fine-tuned Qwen/Qwen2.5-1.5B model and a fine-tuned Qwen/Qwen2.5-3B model, respectively.
-The model is first fine-tuned on the Alpaca dataset for 3 epochs with a learning rate of 1e-5, and then fine-tuned on the PKU-SafeRLHF-30K dataset for another 3 epochs with the same learning rate. \item \textbf{SafeDPO (7B)} (Model used for our main results): SafeDPO applied to a fine-tuned PKU-Alignment/alpaca-7b-reproduced-llama-2 model, which is fined-tuned on the PKU-SafeRLHF-30K dataset for 3 epochs with a learning rate of 1e-5. \item \textbf{SafeDPO (8B)}: SafeDPO applied to a fine-tuned PKU-Alignment/alpaca-8b-reproduced-llama-3 model, which is fined-tuned on the PKU-SafeRLHF-30K dataset for 3 epochs with a learning rate of 1e-5. \item \textbf{SafeDPO (13B)} (Results reported in Appendix B.4): SafeDPO applied to a fine-tuned Llama-2-13B model.
+Using the same dataset and model-based evaluation protocol as in our paper, we evaluate SafeDPO with various reference models, keeping the hyperparameters identical to those reported in Section~\ref{sec:experiments}.
+Across all settings, SafeDPO consistently demonstrates strong safety performance while simultaneously improving helpfulness. \begin{itemize} \item \textbf{SafeDPO (1.5B, 3B)}: SafeDPO applied to a fine-tuned Qwen/Qwen2.5-1.5B model and a fine-tuned Qwen/Qwen2.5-3B model, respectively.
+The model is first fine-tuned on the Alpaca dataset for 3 epochs with a learning rate of 1e-5, and then fine-tuned on the PKU-SafeRLHF-30K dataset for another 3 epochs with the same learning rate. \item \textbf{SafeDPO (7B)} (Model used for our main results): SafeDPO applied to a fine-tuned PKU-Alignment/alpaca-7b-reproduced-llama-2 model, which is fined-tuned on the PKU-SafeRLHF-30K dataset for 3 epochs with a learning rate of 1e-5. \item \textbf{SafeDPO (8B)}: SafeDPO applied to a fine-tuned PKU-Alignment/alpaca-8b-reproduced-llama-3 model, which is fined-tuned on the PKU-SafeRLHF-30K dataset for 3 epochs with a learning rate of 1e-5. \item \textbf{SafeDPO (13B)}: SafeDPO applied to a fine-tuned Llama-2-13B model.
 The model is first fine-tuned on the Alpaca dataset for 3 epochs with a learning rate of 1e-5, and then fine-tuned on the PKU-SafeRLHF-30K dataset for another 3 epochs with the same learning rate. \end{itemize}